FlexMeasures/flexmeasures/Configuration.md

 Default: `"FlexMeasures"`

 ### FLEXMEASURES_HIDE_NAN_IN_UI
-Whether to display the word "nan" if any value in metrics tables is `NaN`.
+Whether to hide the word "nan" if any value in metrics tables is `NaN`.

 Default: `False`